 Political considerations similarly play into the provision of medical services.
-Researcher Ayman Emam estimates that the MOD's Medical Services Department is the second-largest healthcare provider in Egypt after the Ministry of Health, but its services are offered free to military personnel and their immediate families and to all other civilians at rates 50 percent cheaper than in private facilities.
-That potentially means the department may only break even or incur a loss on services to low-income groups.
+Researcher Ayman Emam estimates that the MOD's Medical Services Department is the second-largest healthcare provider in Egypt after the Ministry of Health, but its services are offered free to military personnel and their immediate families and to all other civilians at rates 50 percent cheaper than in private facilities.13 That potentially means the department may only break even or incur a loss on services to low-income groups.
 Receiving fee-paying middle-class patients at its upmarket hospitals and clinics is no doubt profitable, but whether the number of patients is sufficient to offset the cost of equipping and maintaining these facilities and of providing free services to ranking defense sector personnel cannot be established without full financial transparency.
 As in other instances, simply reducing the cost of meeting the expectations of core constituencies for advanced medical care is probably the primary objective, rather than capturing market share.
 Egypt's failure to become a destination for medical tourists from other Arabs states additionally limits the commercial potential of military medical facilities.

 In all cases, these activities are not major money spinners, though some have the potential to be.
 The military's investment in them responds in part to demand from constituencies deemed socially and politically important, and therefore is not always driven by commercial feasibility or a clear profit motive.
-Furthermore, according to an Egyptian economic analyst, military special funds are partly used to pay bonuses and allowances to EAF personnel, but some profits are also distributed to a few dozen top-ranking officers.
-As political scientist Dina Rashed argues in her assessment of similar schemes in the Ministry of Interior, they predominantly benefit senior officials and commanders.
-The exact pattern of distribution cannot be independently verified, but in the case of special funds that come under the general state budget this was based on a percentage of basic salary until June 30, 2015, when profit-sharing was converted into fixed amounts.
-Profit-sharing is additionally written into the laws of establishment of military agencies producing civilian goods and services for commercial sale, such as the MOMP's National Authority for Military Production; whether this is strictly applied only when an overall net profit is actually made, or taken from turnover before all income and spending is calculated, is unclear and may be open to misuse.
+Furthermore, according to an Egyptian economic analyst, military special funds are partly used to pay bonuses and allowances to EAF person-

+Political objectives are even more unambiguously uppermost with regard to the sale of food and provision of medical services to the general public. nel, but some profits are also distributed to a few dozen top-ranking officers.14 As political scientist Dina Rashed argues in her assessment of similar schemes in the Ministry of Interior, they predominantly benefit senior officials and commanders.15 The exact pattern of distribution cannot be independently verified, but in the case of special funds that come under the general state budget this was based on a percentage of basic salary until June 30, 2015, when profit-sharing was converted into fixed amounts.16 Profit-sharing is additionally written into the laws of establishment of military agencies producing civilian goods and services for commercial sale, such as the MOMP's National Authority for Military Production; whether this is strictly applied only when an overall net profit is actually made, or taken from turn-over before all income and spending is calculated, is unclear and may be open to misuse.